Feel free to contact me via email at liujason [at] cmu [dot] edu!

 optimization-based pose estimation achieves higher accuracy,

-while the filtering-based tracking, which utilizes the differentiable priors as dynamics and observation models, executes
+while the filtering-based tracking, which utilizes the differentiable priors as dynamics and

 faster.
 We demonstrate that HANDYPRIORS attains comparable